cpske/ISP/assignment/week6/unit-testing-assignment.md

 ---

 There are two parts to this assignment.
-1. Write a single function and some tests for the function.
+1. Write a `unique` function and some tests for the function.
 2. Write unit tests for an Auction class.

 Starter code is provided in the Github Classroom assignment.